vtex/vtex-courses/courses/content-workflow/steps/02_publishing-app/en.md

 ## Introduction

 After being presented to the concepts regarding the types of workspaces, we're going to teach how to publish an app on VTEX IO.
-In order to realize operations like these, we use commands on [VTEX IO's CLI](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-vtex-io-cli-command-reference), our CLI that gives you access to the platform features.
+In order to realize operations like these and have access to the platform features, we use [VTEX IO's CLI](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-vtex-io-cli-command-reference).

 ## Using VTEX IO's CLI to publish an app